Cyclic Orderings of Paving Matroids: Order-consistent pairs

 To prove necessity, we shall use induction on $n$.
 It is a straightforward exercise to verify the assertion for $n=3.$ We shall assume that $n \ge 4$ and the assertion is valid to all values less than $n$.
-That is, if $|S| < n,$ and $(\S_1, \S_2)$ is an $S$-pair which is order consistent, then there exist sets $A_i, B_i,\ i =1,2$ as described in the theorem.
-Assume now that $|S|=n$ and $(\S_1, \S_2)$ is an $S$-pair which is order consistent.
+That is, if $|S| < n,$ and $(\S_1, \S_2)$ is an $S$-pair which is order-consistent, then there exist sets $A_i, B_i,\ i =1,2$ as described in the theorem.
+Assume now that $S= \{ s_1, \dots ,s_n \}$ and $(\S_1, \S_2)$ is an $S$-pair which is order-consistent.

 For all $k\in [n],$ let $S^k = S - s_k$ and let $\S_1^k = \{ A - s_k \ \big|\ A \in \S_1 \ \mathrm{and}\ s_k \in A \}$ and $\S_2^k = \{ A \in \S_2 \ \big| \ s_k \notin A \}.$ We observe that properties ({\bf S1}) and ({\bf S2}) still hold for the pair $(\S_1^k, \S_2^k)$ whereas ({\bf S3}) and ({\bf S4}) may not.